AllanRamsay/TAGGING/readme.txt

 lexicons and all of that has to be re-read).

-The accuracy for the various taggers for varying amounts of training data for Arabic (based on Fahad's training data, which is not actually perfectly representative of his twitter data, so these accuracies may be a bit optimistic).
+The accuracy for the various taggers for varying amounts of training data for Arabic tweets (based on Fahad's training data, which is not actually perfectly representative of his twitter data, so these accuracies may be a bit optimistic).

 size	base 	vtagger	ctagger	xtagger	known 	lexicon	ftransitions	trigrams 10K	0.812	0.809	0.808	0.803	0.688	8355	26	263